 Industrialized and processed food has many side effects that are not fully known to the public.

-2. Processed foods make us gain weight much faster than the same equal calories of natural foods.
+- Processed foods make us gain weight much faster than the same calories as natural foods.

 What is the definition of processed food?